 Alumni Adventures serves as a means for graduates to stay connected with the Women, Gender, and Sexuality Studies Department and to network with other alumni.
-We'll post profiles of graduates and links to blogs.
+We'll post profiles of graduates and links to relevant blogs.

 If you are interested in connecting with other alumni, consider joining GVSU Feminist Connection on Facebook.

 "I’ve just started a graduate program at Northeastern University in Boston, MA in College Student Development & Counseling (Master of Science).
 Because of my background knowledge and volunteer work with the GVSU LGBT center, I’ve had the opportunity to launch the first LGBT History month celebration at the school I’m currently working at (MCPHS University).
 They had no LGBT programming on campus and faculty and staff weren’t knowledgeable on LGBT issues.
 My gender studies degree allowed me to program for the students (and faculty/staff) throughout the month of October on LGBT history, culture, and the lived experiences of LGBT students on campus.
 There really isn’t enough I can say about how much my Women & Gender Studies degree has prepared me for working in a college/university setting, and how I was prepared to enter graduate school and offer my perspectives in the classroom."